Boemska/sas-hot-editor/README.md

 ##### Configure the Metadata location of deployed STPs

 The H54S Adapter needs to know the Metadata location of the registered Stored Processes.
-This is configured by editing `dist/h54sconfig.json`, where `dist` resides in the root directory of your git repository (or where you unzipped the app).
+This is configured by editing `dist/h54sconfig.json`.
 If you imported the .spk so that your STPs are located under `/Shared Data/Apps/tableEditor`, your `dist/h54config.json` file should look like this (note trailing slash):

 ```json
 {